 4. Never sleep with your lenses in – no matter how tired you are, always remove your lenses, clean them and leave them in their case or throw them away if they’re daily disposables.
 Sleeping with lenses on can increase the risk of getting an eye infection.

 5. Don’t use lenses beyond the recommended date – disposable lenses come with a use-by date, after which it’s best to replace them with a fresh pair.
 Wearing lenses longer than the recommended duration can lead to oxygen deprivation in the eyes as well as bacterial infections in the eye.

 6. Don’t over-use your contact lenses – for at least some periods during the week, swap your lenses for glasses to give your eyes a break.

 7. Get your eyes tested regularly – at prescribed intervals, have a comprehensive eye test as well as a contact lens check.
 Your optometrist will check if your prescription has changed and recommend a change of lenses if required.
-Regular eye tests are also the best way of detecting potential eye problems (including infections) before it’s too late.
+Regular eye tests are also the best way of detecting of potential eye problems (including infections) before it’s too late.

 Want to try contacts?